Raptors win battle against Harden, lose war to Rockets | CBC Sports

 Raptors win battle against Harden, lose war to Rockets

+Raptors coach Nick Nurse called it "an interesting experiment."
+But ultimately it proved to be another opposition failure in the James Harden laboratory.

-The Toronto Raptors restricted Houston star James Harden to 23 points, but failed to corral the rest of the Rockets in a 119-109 loss Thursday.
+Toronto restricted the Houston star to 23 points but failed to corral the rest of the Rockets in a 119-109 loss Thursday.

-Harden scored 17 of his points in the second half.
-Russell Westbrook had 19 points on 7-of-27 shooting.
+Ben McLemore led Houston (14-7) with 28 points as the Rockets snapped a three-game road losing streak.
+The six-foot-three guard made a career-high eight three-pointers while his 17 attempts from distance were the most attempted by an opposing player in Toronto franchise history.

+In doubling up on Harden, who had combined for 110 points in his previous two games, other Rockets were left open.
+Houston threw up 55 three-pointers, making 22 — both single-game opponent records for Toronto (15-6).

 It was a sloppy game with 18 turnovers for Toronto and 23 for Houston.